English and Creative Writing

-In music journalism and music criticism, Jim DeRogatis, associate professor in the English and Creative Writing department, is a pioneer and a legend.
+In music journalism and music criticism, English and Creative Writing Associate Professor Jim DeRogatis is a pioneer and a legend.

-The English and Creative Writing associate professor has written for numerous nationwide magazines, including Spin, Guitar World, Penthouse and GQ—not to mention doing a brief stint in the 1990s as a senior editor at Rolling Stone, which ended after his negative review of Hootie and the Blowfish was swapped for a more favorable one.
+The English and Creative Writing associate professor has written for numerous nationwide magazines, including Spin, Guitar World, Penthouse and GQ—not to mention a brief stint in the 1990s as a senior editor at Rolling Stone (which ended after his negative review of Hootie and the Blowfish was swapped for a more favorable one).

 A Bang-Up Job

-Born in Jersey City, New Jersey, in 1964, DeRogatis developed a knack for writing and a deep appreciation for rock music while still in high school.
+Born in Jersey City, New Jersey, DeRogatis developed a knack for writing and a deep appreciation for rock music while still in high school.
 As a fresh-faced student at New York University, he interviewed his hero, musician and music critic Lester Bangs, who died two weeks later.
 But DeRogatis followed the story for several more years to write his first book, Let It Blurt: The Life and Times of Lester Bangs, America’s Greatest Rock Critic, published in 2000.

 “More than any rock musician, [Bangs] was really a hero to me because of the way he brought rock ’n’ roll alive on the page,” DeRogatis says.

 Worth a Thousand Words

-As a professor, DeRogatis says he wants to inspire students to get excited about their craft—much as Bangs did for him.
+As a professor, DeRogatis wants to inspire students to get excited about their craft—much as Bangs did for him.

 “I always tell my students that a great food writer can write a thousand words on a glass of milk,” DeRogatis says.
 “I can’t do that, but I know how to do it for music, and hopefully I can help you become a better writer.”